isaacjarquin/isaacjarquin.github.io/_posts/2017-08-03-supervision-tree.markdown

 ![shared](/images/functional-programming/erlang/supervision-tree-mailer-worker-crashed.jpg)

-As we can see in the picture, the mailer process has crashed, but the fact that the mailer process has crashed and we can’t send emails anymore, it shouldn’t affect people making calls to the API to fetch or save some data, they are functionally independent from each other, so errors in one place shouldn’t affect the other.
-Right after the crash, the mailer supervisor will try to restart the worker again, if it doesn't succeed, it will keep trying until it reaches the max number of restarting in a period of time.
+As we can see in the picture, the mailer process has crashed, but the fact that the mailer process has crashed and we can’t send emails anymore, it shouldn’t affect people making calls to the API to fetch or save data.
+They are functionally independent from each other, so errors in one place shouldn’t affect the other.
+Right after the crash, the mailer supervisor will try to restart the mail worker again, if it doesn't succeed, it will keep trying until it reaches the max number of restarting in a period of time.

 {% highlight ruby %}